 Spur for about 5km to Falls Creek.
 Falls Creek is also a winter ski

-village but has many more facilities such as a supermarket,
+village but has many more facilities such as a small supermarket,

 accommodation and restuarants open during summer.

 Track conditions keep changing as storm damage and scrub